-In his return, the first half of the 2019/20 campaign was rigged with injuries that resulted in him being on the bench most times after returning from the sidelines.
+After bringing James Rodriguez, the first half of the 2019/20 campaign was rigged with injuries that resulted in him being on the bench most times after returning from the sidelines.
 He was only able to register one La Liga appearance for the club back in October and after then James was not included in any matchday squad for the rest of the games for the season.

 Following his poor experience in the Santiago Bernabeu team, who bought him for a whopping sum but never wanted him, Everton could spell a fresh start for him, and reports currently surging the media claims that the Goodison Park outfit have tabled an offer to Real Madrid, who have considered it.